Plumbing & Heating Program

 Reading - 555

-Physical requirements of the occupation are the ability to lift and carry 50 lbs., and stoop, crawl and walk continuously.
-It also requires being able to work from a ladder and on rooftops.
-The occupation may also require working outdoors where physical hazards may exist.
+Physical requirements of the occupation are good vision, hearing, and manual dexterity, the ability to lift and carry 50 lbs., and stoop, crawl and walk continuously.
+It also requires being able to work from a ladder at heights up to 30 ft.
+The occupation may also require working outdoors in a variety of weather and climate conditions where physical hazards may exist.

 Occupational levels of Plumbing & Heating: Upon successful completion of the training program, the following certificate levels are assigned based on the student’s demonstrated proficiency of the program’s competencies.
 Plumbing & Heating Technician, Plumbing & Heating Repairer, and Plumbing & Heating Assistant Repairer.